 Bhutan Visa: All nationals traveling to Bhutan need Bhutan Visa except for nationality from India, Bangladesh, and the Maldives.
 For Visa Bhutan Tourism Policy of daily tariff is applicable.

 All Bhutan visa is processed by tour operator like ourselves.
-We take the responsibility of handling all your Bhutan Visa arrangements and Flight tickets.
+We take responsibility for handling all your Bhutan Visa arrangements and Flight tickets.
 Check on how to Apply Bhutan Visa?